BenoAbarcaS/Cryptography--Fundamentals-and-Applications/Readme.md

 # Cryptography: Fundamentals and Applications

-This repository aims to provide the concepts and practical examples to understand a complete security system, combining symmetric encryption (AES), asymmetric encryption (RSA), modes of operation (CBC, GCM), and digital signatures.
+This repository provides concepts and practical examples to understand a complete security system, combining symmetric encryption (AES), asymmetric encryption (RSA), modes of operation (CBC, GCM), and digital signatures.

 ---